wonexo/alarmWithVue/README.md

 * check the [v1](./v1) folder for the version one View.
 * current UI is also located in the [v2](./v2) folder.

+# CONTRIBUTIONS

+You can contribute to the opensource by checking the issues tab or adding your own issues if you notice any (don't forget to fork the repo first :grin:).

 #### Pending Task :camel:

 - [x] Real time countdown timer
 - [x] Real time of the Day
 - [x] Real time Greeting